kienerj/pycdxml/pycdxml/cdxml_styler/README.md

 - `LabelSize`
 - `LabelFace`
 - `LabelFont`
+- `HideImplicitHydrogens`

 Note that `LabelFont`is an index (integer) to the according font in the font table.
-So the actual font used will depend on the input documents font table<sup>1</sup>.
+So the actual font used will depend on the input documents font table<sup>1</sup>. `HideImplicitHydrogens`is relevant because some styles have it set to `yes` meaning that say an alcohol is displayed as `O` and not `OH`.
+Therefore when this setting changes from old to new style, the atom label needs to be adjusted accordingly.

-<sup>1</sup>Actually this should be improved so that a font name can be used and if not present it's added to the font table.
+<sup>1</sup>Actually this should probably be improved so that a font name can be used and if not present it's added to the font table.
 Currently if style source is a `cdxml`file the `LabelFont` index is taken and applied to the source document.
 If the source has a different font at that index in the font table, then the output is wrong.